-When you place a market buy order on Wealthsimple Trade, there is a 5% collar added to ensure that you aren’t paying more for your order than you intend.
-This makes your market buy a [limit buy] with a 5% collar.
+When you place a market buy order with Wealthsimple, there is a 5% collar added to ensure that you aren’t paying more for your order than you intend.
+This makes your market buy a limit buy with a 5% collar.

 This means that if the security that you intend to buy is trading for 5% greater than the price at the time you submitted the order, the order will not fill.
 Instead, it will wait for the price of the stock to drop and then fill.

 When might the 5% collar prevent my order from going through?